The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Deformed symplectic cohomology

 of degree $1-2(m+r)$.
 We extend this definition to $m=r=0$ by setting $\ell_{S^1}^{0,1,0} = \delta$, the Floer differential.
 The sum $\ell_{S^1}^{m,1}=\sum u^r \ell_{S^1}^{m,1,r}$ can then be viewed as an operation

 of degree $1-m$.

 \begin{prop} The operations $\ell_{S^1}^{m,1}$ give $\mathit{CF}_{S^1}^*(H^{\floer})$ the structure of an $L_\infty$-module over $\mathit{CF}^*(H^{\floer})[1].$ \end{prop}

 \begin{proof} This is an $S^1$-equivariant version of Proposition \ref{prop:Lmodule}.
 Let us consider the boundary of the one-dimensional moduli spaces.
-There are now three possible boundary-types to consider in codimension $1$.
-The first two are exactly as in the non-equivariant case, meaning we have a degeneration or breaking at one of the interior marked points or a degeneration or cylindrical breaking at $s=\pm \infty$.
-The last possible degeneration is where curves degenerate to one of the boundary strata $\partial_{\sigma_{i+1}=\sigma_i}\mathring{\AC}_{m,r}$.
+There are now three possible boundary-types to consider.
+The first two are exactly as in the non-equivariant case, meaning we have a degeneration at one of the interior marked points, or cylindrical breaking at $s=\pm \infty$.
+The third situation is where the parameter lies in one of the boundary strata $\partial_{\sigma_{i+1}=\sigma_i}\mathring{\AC}_{m,r}$.
 However, in view of the condition \eqref{eq:fakeboundary2} we have placed on our perturbations, we again have that Floer curves along this boundary necessarily come in one-dimensional families and can never be rigid.
 Hence these terms contribute zero. \end{proof}